kyro-back-app/kyro-legal/KYRO_TERMS_OF_SERVICE.md

 ## 2. Description of Service

 Kyro is a mobile application that provides:
-- Posture assessment and tracking
-- Guided exercise routines for back and neck pain relief
+- Guided stretching exercises for wrist, neck, shoulder, and back pain relief
-- Personalized exercise programs
+- 45 exercises with real video demonstrations
+- 28 structured stretching plans for gamers
+- Quick Stretch mode for between-match routines
-- Progress tracking and reminders
+- Progress tracking, streaks, and reminders

 ---